mchav/dataframe/docs/exploratory_data_analysis_primer.md

 1     | Percentage (%) | 44        | 31      | 0       | 11       | 12
 ```

-We can also plot similar tables for non-categorical data with a small value set e.g show sizes.
+We can also plot similar tables for non-categorical data with a small value set e.g shoe sizes.

 For quantitative data our goal is to understand the population distribution through our sample distribution.
 For a given quantitative variable we typically care about its: